 Compared to a similar implementation in Go or C++, I’d argue that Rust provides an alternative that reduces overhead both upfront during implementation and in terms of maintenance over time.
 Regarding style, I was able to express nearly exactly what I wanted.
 This is unlike Go, where more effort is required by me to fit that language with what I want to express.
-I believe equivalent functions could be rendered in C++ but, perhaps, without nearly as much help from the compiler.
+I believe equivalent functions could be rendered with C++ templates but, perhaps, without nearly as much help from the compiler.1

 There is a cost in arriving at the right level of abstraction when applying a bottom-up approach to any given problem.
 But my experience has indicated this can be successful way to develop a solution that can be readily extended as new requirements are formed, especially with respect to composing functions, or functional units.